KungPhoo/stdout-emoji-panel/readme.md

 ```

 ## Trouble
-The `heart hands` of the screach example might look broken
+The `heart hands` of the search example might look broken
-on your computer.
+on your browser.
+The colons probably will not align.

 Here's what the main screen, that also might look broken:
 ```